ZiBinNGUP/vimKeyMap/README.md

 # vimKeyMap
 Use vim key map only when CapsLock is on.
-Base on AutoHotKey.
+Based on AutoHotKey.